fullmetalbrackets/website/content/articles/4-ways-to-easily-host-your-web-site-or-app-online-for-free.md

 ### Surge.sh

 Possibly the simplest hosting solution to ever exist.
 Literally one command in the terminal, answer a few prompts, and your site is up in seconds.
 The free tier includes unlimited publishing -- that means infinite sites, build minutes, and custom domains under your account.
-However,  Here's how brain-dead simple using surge.sh is, although you do need to have access to the command line.
+Here's how brain-dead simple using surge.sh is, although you do need to have access (and be comfortable with) to the command line.
 - `npm install -g surge` or `yarn add --global surge` - This will install surge.sh globally so you can use it from any directory without first installing/adding it locally.
 - `npx surge` or `yarn surge` - If using Surge.sh for the first time (or from a new machine), it will prompt you for an email and password right in the command line, and log you in or create a new account if one does not exist matching the email address you entered.
 When logged in you'll be prompted to specify the full path to the directory to upload, then a sub-domain of your choice (or go with the randomly generated one), then hit **⏎Enter** and your project gets uploaded.
 That's it!
 If you go to the URL you should see your site, it will literally take only seconds to be online.
 - `npx surge ./ --domain example.surge.sh` - Use this shorthand to specify the current working directory (`./`) is the project you want to upload, and pass the `--domain` flag to specify a sub-domain, this case "example."